Main Menu

 View all of the Porcupine images!

 Porcupines are the third largest rodent on the planet.
 They are broken down into two types of porcupines, which are Old World and New World porcupines.
-These large rodents are known to fight off enormous predators, and they feast on plants, shrubs and trees throughout the year.
+These large rodents are known to fight off enormous predators, and they feast on plants, shrubs, and trees throughout the year.
 Despite their fierce-looking exterior, they are gentle and docile creatures unless provoked.

 Porcupine Top Facts

--Quills have an antibiotic grease layer that helps to prevent infection in humans and animals.
+• Quills have an antibiotic grease layer that helps to prevent infection in humans and animals.

--Porcupines have the ability to fight off even the largest and most dangerous of predators, including leopards.
+• Porcupines have the ability to fight off even the largest and most dangerous of predators, including leopards.

-The taxonomy of Porcupines is broken down into the Rodentia order, the Erethizontidae (New World) or Hystricidae (Old World) family and the Erethizon or Chaetomys Genius.
-The Hystricidae porcupines stay on the ground for the most part and live in Europe, Asia and Africa.
-Erethizontidae porcupines enjoy climbing trees and swimming throughout the Americas.
-The actual name of porcupine originates from the French word of porcespin, which translates to quill pig.
-There are over two dozen species of porcupines across the world, including:
+The taxonomy of Porcupines is broken down into the Rodentia order, the Erethizontidae (New World) or Hystricidae (Old World) family, and the Erethizon or Chaetomys genus.
+The Hystricidae porcupines stay on the ground for the most part and live in Europe, Asia, and Africa.

 Family Hystricidae (Old World porcupines):